dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-enabling-drag-and-drop-on-a-user-control.md

 2. As shown in the following XAML, in each of the <xref:System.Windows.Controls.StackPanel> controls, add handlers for the <xref:System.Windows.UIElement.DragOver> and <xref:System.Windows.UIElement.Drop> events.
 Name the <xref:System.Windows.UIElement.DragOver> event handler, `panel_DragOver`, and name the <xref:System.Windows.UIElement.Drop> event handler, `panel_Drop`.

    By default, the panels aren't drop targets.
-To enable them, add the <xref:System.Windows.UIElement.AllowDrop%2A> property to both panels and set it to `true`.
+To enable them, add the <xref:System.Windows.UIElement.AllowDrop%2A> property to both panels and set the value to `true`.

      [!code-xaml[DragDropWalkthrough#PanelsXAML](~/samples/snippets/csharp/VS_Snippets_Wpf/DragDropWalkthrough/CS/MainWindow.xaml#panelsxaml)]